MLB: Season will be shortened if no deal by end of Monday - NewsBreak

 The declaration from MLB came after another day of minor moves.
 Major League Baseball’s only new offer to players Wednesday was to increase the minimum salary by an additional $10,000 a year.

-MLB upped its proposed minimum for this year to $640,000, with the figure rising by $10,000 in each additional season of a five-year agreement.
+MLB upped its proposed minimum for this year to $640,000, with the figure rising by $10,000 in each additional season of a five-year agreement.’80 for Brady’: Tom Brady to produce, play himself in film with 4 acclaimed actresses

 Players have asked for $775,000 in 2022, with $30,000 jumps each season.